 The plaintiff submitted that he had been travelling 2-3 seconds behind the red vehicle prior to the accident, which he stated was his usual practice.
-According to the plaintiff, the driver of the red vehicle suddenly “ripped it off the road” approximately 81 meters from the premises.
+According to the plaintiff, the driver of the red vehicle suddenly “ripped it off the road” approximately 81 metres from the premises.
 As this occurred, he observed Mr Finn’s vehicle for the first time.
 He braked and turned the steering wheel however he could not avoid the collision.
-He rejected the suggestion that there was no red vehicle and that what he had actually observed was a parked red vehicle approximately 200 meters ahead of the accident.
+He rejected the suggestion that there was no red vehicle and that what he had actually observed was a parked red vehicle approximately 200 metres ahead of the accident.

 The trial judge found the plaintiff to be an honest witness overall however but his evidence suffered somewhat from reconstruction based on what he thought he would have done, rather than him recalling what he had actually occurred.

 Mr Spence was travelling in the opposite direction to the plaintiff, towards Rockhampton, and observed the accident.
 He described noticing a red vehicle, out of the edge of a dust cloud on the right-hand side of the road, in a gully or on the edge of the road.
 Mr Spence stated that the red vehicle came up onto the road and passed him whilst accelerating.